-The hall is a beautiful old property with a large Main Hall which is ideal as a setting for social functions.
-In order to maintain the building and carry out on going refurbishment the Hall is let out for private hire.
+The hall is a beautiful old property with a large Main Hall area and is ideal as a setting for social functions.
+To maintain the building and carry out on going refurbishment the hall is let out for private hire.